-- Maintenance Drug Pharmacy Selection - If you receive 30-day supplies of your maintenance drugs at a retail pharmacy, you must call your prescription drug plan to tell them whether you wish to continue to use a retail pharmacy or change to 90-day supplies through either mail order or certain retail pharmacies.
+- Maintenance Drug Pharmacy Selection – If you receive 30-day supplies of your maintenance drugs at a retail pharmacy, you must call your prescription drug plan to tell them whether or not you wish to change to 90-day supplies through either mail order or certain retail pharmacies.

-- Specialty Drug Pharmacies – If you are prescribed specialty drugs - such as injectable drugs for conditions such as hepatitis C, rheumatoid arthritis, infertility, and multiple sclerosis - you’ll need to use a specialized pharmacy which can provide you with 24-hour clinical support, education and side effect management.
+- Specialty Drug Pharmacies – If you are prescribed injected or infused specialty drugs-you may need to use a specialized pharmacy which can provide you with 24-hour clinical support, education and side effect management.
 Medications are delivered to your home or doctor’s office.

-For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan has better benefits than the Medicare Part D drug plans being offered.
-Therefore, you should not enroll in a Medicare Part D drug plan.
-See Medicare Part D section for additional details.
+For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than a basic Medicare Part D drug plan.
+Therefore, most individuals should not enroll in an individual federal Medicare drug plan.
+See the Medicare Part D page for additional details.

 This information provided by the Group Insurance Commission .